mohankoppuravuri/photo-gallery/README.md

 6. Last saved at is visible to the end user.

 ### Future Scope
-1. Creating proper POST and PUT API call to create new images and save the ordering in postgresql
+1. Creating proper POST and PUT API call to create new images and save the ordering in postgresql.
+####
+2. API to add new image.
+   - A PUT REST API method that takes `image url, position, title and type of the image` in the request body.
+   - Creating a new row in the postgres database.
+   - Validaton on table level with unique position.
+   - Position at the API payload is optional.
+Server calculates the default position.

+4. API to delete an image
+   - DELETE REST API
+   - Request takes the image id.
+   - Server makes database call to delete the row.
+   - Using databse trigger on delete row in the table.
+Run a Reordering functions to fix the position.

+5. API for updating an image
+   - PATCH API call.
+   - Takes the image unique in the URL along with updated positon and other fields in the request payload.
+   - Server makes an update API call to the database using id.
+   - Updating all positions greater than current image ids positon by one .
+   - Update any other required fields.

 ### Prerequisites to run this application